ofekats/OOP_ariel_1/README.md

   o We will add an option to organize a group of receivers of updates on the status of UndoableStringBuilder and senting all updates in real time. o We will add tracking of the size of the object in the Heap.
+## How to use our code
+Download from github of the folder ""
+The code files:
+   o ConcreteMember.java
+   o GroupAdmin.java
+   o UndoableStringBuilder.java
+   o Member.java
+   o Sender.java
+   o JvmUtilities.java
+The test files:
+   o Tests.java
+   o JvmUtilities.java